JBrandonS/xfitter-docker/README.md

 ```
     docker pull jbrandons/xfitter
 ```
-If you have not used Docker you may want to view the [Docker Quickstart guide](https://docs.docker.com/get-started/)
+If you have not used Docker you may want to view the [Docker Quickstart guide](https://docs.docker.com/get-started/).

 # Usage
-To utilize this container you will need to point the xFitter data files (steering.txt, ewparam.txt, etc) to the container's `/run` directory and any target data files into `/data`.
+To utilize this container you will need to point the host's xFitter data files (steering.txt, ewparam.txt, etc) to the container's `/run` directory and any target data files into `/data`.
 The steering file should also be modified to look in the `/data` folder.
+If your steering files are set to look in a local `datafiles` directory you can mount this by `-v /host/data:/run/datafiles` after you have mounted the `/run` direcotry.

 From within this folder you can run the follow:
 ```